Meta facebook tracking pixel

 • Margetuximab-cmkb (Margenza).
 Margetuximab-cmkb, in combination with chemotherapy, is used for the treatment of HER2-positive metastatic breast cancer that was previously treated with at least two anti-HER2 regimens.

-• Fam-trastuzumab deruxtecan-nxki (Enhertu).
-In May 2022, the FDA approved fam-trastuzumab deruxtecan-nxki for previously-treated HER2-positive metastatic breast cancer that recurred within 6 months of completing therapy.
+• Fam-trastuzumab deruxtecan-nxki (Enhertu) is used for previously-treated HER2-positive metastatic breast cancer that recurred within 6 months of completing therapy, or that progressed on chemotherapy plus trastuzumab and pertuzumab.

 Chemotherapy is typically the first approach for treating triple-negative metastatic breast cancer.
 The most common chemotherapies used include:

-• Anthracyclines, such as doxorubicin (Adriamycin), pegylated liposomal doxorubicin (Doxil, Caelyx) and epirubicin (Ellence).
+• Anthracyclines, such as doxorubicin (Adriamycin), pegylated liposomal doxorubicin (Doxil, Caelyx), and epirubicin (Ellence).

 • Antimetabolites, such as capecitabine (Xeloda) and gemcitabine (Gemzar).

-• Antimicrotubule agents, such as ixabepilone (Ixempra), eribulin (Halaven), and vinorelbine (Navelbine).
+• Antimicrotubule agents, such as ixabepilone (Ixempra), eribulin (Halaven), and Vinorelbine (Navelbine).

-• Taxanes, such as paclitaxel (Taxol), docetaxel (Taxotere) and albumin-bound paclitaxel (Abraxane).
+• Taxanes, such as paclitaxel (Taxol), docetaxel (Taxotere), and albumin-bound paclitaxel (Abraxane).

 Chemotherapy can be given as a single drug or as a combination of drugs.
 Multiple courses of treatment are often given, with breaks between each course.
 If one treatment approach does not work or stops working, a different chemotherapy (or combination of chemotherapies) is often used.
 The chemotherapies used for the treatment of metastatic breast cancer are generally given intravenously.

-A note about chemotherapy in the treatment of metastatic breast cancer
+Notes about chemotherapy in the treatment of metastatic breast cancer

-In addition to treating triple-negative metastatic breast cancer, chemotherapy can be given for hormone-positive metastatic breast cancer that is no longer responding to hormone therapy and for HER2-positive metastatic breast cancer (in combination with anti-HER2 treatments).
+• In addition to treating triple-negative metastatic breast cancer, chemotherapy can be given for hormone-positive metastatic breast cancer that is no longer responding to hormone therapy and for HER2-positive metastatic breast cancer (in combination with anti-HER2 treatments).

 Treatment Side Effects